mli12317/INST377-Final-Project/docs/developer_manual.md

 ## 5. Run the Backend Server

-Inside the backend folder, run:
+Inside the backend folder run:

 ```bash
 node index.js
 ```

-If successful, the terminal should display:
+If its successful the terminal should then display:

 ```bash
 Server running on port 3000